-Gay Men and Psychiatric Medications for Depression: Overcoming Fears and Making Them Work for You
+Gay Men with Depression: Overcoming Fears of Psychiatric Medications and Making Them Work for You

 The reason why I often recommend a consultation appointment with a psychiatrist (who is a type of specialist MD, like a “cardiologist” is an MD who treats problems with the heart, and a “dermatologist” is an MD who treats problems with the skin) is because over my long career, when I’ve seen a client get prescribed just the right medication, and it has a good effect (what we call the “response” to the medication), the difference in the person’s quality of life can be dramatic, a night-and-day difference in their subjective mood and functioning: they just “feel better” (and function better) overall, sometimes in ways they can’t always describe, but they smile when they try!
 It’s this effect – seeing one of my regular clients come into the therapy room and smile or crack a joke for the first time in ages, sometimes in the whole time I’ve known them – that is especially rewarding.
 I always say, in the treatment of depression (or other conditions, like OCD, ADD, Bipolar Disorder, etc.) that there are things that therapy can do that a pill can’t, and there are things a pill can do that therapy can’t (or at least faster).